 5 min. to read.

+Today is the 8th day of Lent, and this continues my series of lent reflections.
 Matthew 18:10-14 is the scripture today.
 This is Matthew’s telling of the parable of the lost sheep.

 Chances are high that you’ve only ever heard it presented in the context offered by Luke.
 In Luke’s gospel the Lost Sheep is part of the trilogy of lost parables—Lost coin, lost sheep, lost son.
 The focus is on finding something important that got lost.
 The overwhelming presence of that word “lost” resonates with meaning because of the weight that word carries in Evangelical culture.
 In that context, “Lost” means “not saved,” as in “someone who hasn’t received Jesus as their Lord and Savior and thus won’t be going to heaven when they die.”
 But none of that is in view here in Matthew.

-Here the little lost sheep stands alone, as an example Jesus uses in a completely different conversation, a conversation about the “little ones.”
+In Matthew’s version, the little lost sheep is offered as an example Jesus uses in a completely different conversation, a conversation about the “little ones.”
 Matthew 18 starts out with the disciples asking Jesus about greatness.
 Isn’t that the question of our age?
 Who is the greatest?
 America is the greatest!
+Our military is the greatest.
 Our presidential candidate is the greatest.
-Who has the most subscribers on YouTube, or followers on Twitter?
+Who is the greatest Youtuber or Twitch Streamer?
 Who is the best in my field?
 Which college is the best?
-Our eyes are drawn to greatness.
-This might look like bigness, or wealth, or celebrity, or influence, or notoriety.
+Our eyes are drawn to greatness, bigness, wealth, celebrity, influence, and notoriety.

+The parable of the lost sheep in Matthew’s gospel stands in opposition to all of this.
+The passage opens with Jesus admonishing, “Take care that you do not despise one of these little ones.”
+Why would we despise a “little one?”
 Because they are not big!
 A little child isn’t fully grown.
 What do they know?
+What power or influence do they have?
+We transpose this same prejudice into other areas of life.
 A little church must not be blessed by God.
 A small-time writer must not have anything worthwhile to say.
 A little-known non-profit probably won’t make much of a difference in the world.
-We despise the little ones because they are not big.
+We despise the little ones precisely because they are not big.

-It’s easy to miss, but here in Matthew, this little parable is the answer to the disciple’s question, “Who is the greatest in the kingdom of heaven?”
+It’s easy to miss, but here in Matthew, this little parable is presented as the answer to the disciple’s question, “Who is the greatest in the kingdom of heaven?”
 The greatest, according to Jesus, is the one who will step away from the big flock in order to go and find the little wanderer.
 The greatest is the one who notices the small details, like a single missing sheep in a crowd of a hundred.
 The greatest is the one who isn’t willing to let someone fall through the cracks–whether from poverty, or mental health, or racial inequity, or religious exclusion, or any kind of bigotry.
 The greatest is the one who “doesn’t despise the little ones.”

 Lent invites us to stop pursuing bigness.
 This way is life.